jiritobolka/jiritobolka.github.io/_posts/2014-08-04-get-the-data-from-gooddata-platform.md

 - rawData: array with the data for each row
 - isLoaded: parameter that you can check for better handling (true/false)

+The rawData array returns the data in in the same column order as you specified in the element variable on the top of your script.

 ![Data Object Structure](/images/posts/data-object.png)

 Perfect.
 Your data is extracted from the GoodData Platform with the SDK, and now it's up to you how you transform it.
-We have created [multiple examples](link-to-examples) to inspire you.
+We have created [multiple examples](/build-visualization/#examples) to inspire you.